 Stem cell therapy using mesenchymal stem cells in diabetic patients take advantage of two attributes these cells possess.
 Firstly, they have the regenerative potential to repair beta cells, and secondly they can modulate the immune system that inhibits autoimmune attack on pancreatic beta cells.
 The stem cells derived from the patient’s own tissues can ‘re-educate’ the immune system so that it no longer attacks the beta cells .
 The stem cell therapy approach promotes beta cell function, thereby reducing or eliminating the requirement for exogenous.

 β cell therapy for Diabetes

 Islet cells are clusters of cells scattered throughout the pancreas and their function is to produce and release hormones that regulate blood sugar level in body.
-The majority of the islets are beta cells, which produce insulin to use glucose into energy fuel for body.
-Directly replacing the missing insulin-producing cells is coming up as potential approach to recover normal insulin production and cure patients.
+The majority of the islets are beta cells, which produce hormone to use glucose into energy fuel for body.
+Directly replacing the missing cells is coming up as potential approach to maintain normal level of glucose and cure patients.
 In recent years, many studies have been carried out to generate β-cells through differentiation of stem cells.
 Transplantation of these beta cells provides a better alternative to whole-organ transplantation.

 Still cellular therapy involving mesenchymal stem cells and β cells is at nascent stage, however with the more studies in human subject, we expect their findings will pave the new door of stem cell based therapies for persons suffering with Diabetes.